eggjs/egg-errors/README.md

 }
 ```

-Recommand use message instead of options in user land that it can be easily understood by developer, see [http error](https://github.com/eggjs/egg-errors/blob/master/lib/http/400.ts).
+Recommend use message instead of options in user land that it can be easily understood by developer, see [http error](https://github.com/eggjs/egg-errors/blob/master/lib/http/400.ts).

 ### HTTP Errors